SvenjaHalfter/SvenjaHalfter/README.md

 ### Hi there 👋

-I am Svenja, a marine scientist, who's currently finishing up my PhD at the [Institute for Marine and Antarctic Studies](https://www.imas.utas.edu.au/).
+I am Svenja, a marine scientist, and currently finish up my PhD at the [Institute for Marine and Antarctic Studies](https://www.imas.utas.edu.au/).
 I work on zooplankton ecology (mainly copepods, amphipods, krill, pteropods and tunicates) and biogeochemistry in the Southern Ocean, with a focus on the subantarctic zone.

 I study different components of the Biological Carbon Pump, for example the impact of zooplankton carcasses on the carbon flux.
 I also study how different species communities influence the carbon export by using data from a sediment trap archive and I developed a new research tool to measure zooplankton respiration in-situ.